RustyDataInt/rudi/README.md

 While you can launch the app server using the CLI, it is much better to use the [RuDI Desktop](https://rustydataint.github.io/rudi-desktop-app), which allows you to control both local and remote app servers.
+See the Desktop page for complete installation and usage instructions.

 ## Install and use repository developer forks